-Section 7.
+SECTION 7.
 EFFECTIVE DATE.

-This Ordinance shall become effective upon filing of a certified copy of this Ordinance with the Department of State, provided, however, that the filing of a notice of Appeal pursuant to Section 380.07, Florida Statutes shall suspend any additional development authorization granted by this Development Order.
+This Ordinance shall become effective upon filing of a certified copy of this Ordinance with the Department of State, provided, however, that the filing of a notice of Appeal pursuant to Section 380.07, Florida Statutes shall suspend any additional development authorization granted by this Development Order until the resolution of said Appeal.